Benchmarking Sub-Genre Classification For Mainstage Dance Music: Related Work

-This work presents a new dataset expanding on \cite{9980316}, featuring 1000+ tracks from record labels and doubling the number of sub-genres.
-We use soft labeling to capture tracks with multiple sub-genre traits\footnote{An \href{https://www.youtube.com/watch?v=pISSIJCY_io}{example} showing both progressive house and future house vibes.}.
+This work presents a new dataset expanding from a smaller dataset \cite{9980316}, featuring 1000+ production-level tracks from top record labels that span across 8 sub-genres.
+To the best of our knowledge, given that \cite{hsu2021deeplearningbasededm} only open-sourced their model checkpoints, our work is the only publicly available large-scale dataset for EDM sub-genre classification.
+We use soft labeling to capture tracks with multiple sub-genre traits\footnote{Please refer to the code repository for an example.}.
 Our architecture employs convolutional neural networks (CNNs) \cite{He2015DeepRL,Huang2016DenselyCC,Simonyan2014VeryDC} and vision transformers (ViTs) \cite{Dosovitskiy2020AnII} to extract features with a sliding window, followed by some transformer encoder layers to predict the target distribution.
-These models significantly outperform the \textit{Qwen-Audio} series, the state-of-the-art open-source LLMs that take audio as direct input.
+Such customized models for sub-genre classification significantly outperform the existing MLLMs that take audio as direct input.